 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The programme is offered online and students are not required to visit campus.
-The minimum period of enrolment for a full-time student is 1 year; the maximum period is 3 years part-time.
+The programme is offered fully online and you are not required to visit campus.
+The minimum period of enrolment for a full-time student is 1 year, and the maximum period is 3 years part-time.